One of the most versatile essential oils out there is peppermint essential oil. Learn its many benefits as well as how to use it safely.

 - We diffuse this oil in the bedroom overnight when we have any type of respiratory issues.

-- Peppermint oil has a cooling effect on the body and can relieve tension caused by a headache.
+- Peppermint oil has a cooling effect on the body and can relieve tension.
 Apply to the temples and back of the neck for tension relief.
 Be sure not to get it to close to your eyes; it will burn!

 - Use for sore muscles, aches, pains, and stiffness.
 Apply topically to the area of concern.